angular/angular/aio/aio-builds-setup/docs/overview--general.md

 ### Updating PR visibility
-- nginx receives a natification that a PR has been updated and passes it through to the upload-server.
+- nginx receives a natification that a PR has been updated and passes it through to the preview-server.
 This could, for example, be sent by a GitHub webhook every time a PR's labels change.
   E.g.: `ngbuilds.io/pr-updated` (payload: `{"number":<PR>,"action":"labeled"}`)
 - The request contains the PR number (as `number`) and optionally the action that triggered the request (as `action`) in the payload.
-- The upload-server verifies the payload and determines whether the `action` (if specified) could have led to PR visibility changes.
+- The preview-server verifies the payload and determines whether the `action` (if specified) could have led to PR visibility changes.
 Only requests that omit the `action` field altogether or specify an action that can affect visibility are further processed.
   (Currently, the only actions that are considered capable of affecting visibility are `labeled` and `unlabeled`.)
-- The upload-server re-checks and if necessary updates the PR's visibility.
+- The preview-server re-checks and if necessary updates the PR's visibility.

 More info on the possible HTTP status codes and their meaning can be found [here](overview--http-status-codes.md).

 ### Serving build artifacts
-- nginx receives a request for an uploaded resource on a subdomain corresponding to the PR and SHA.
+- nginx receives a request for a hosted preview resource on a subdomain corresponding to the PR and SHA.
   E.g.: `pr<PR>-<SHA>.ngbuilds.io/path/to/resource`
 - nginx maps the subdomain to the correct sub-directory and serves the resource.
   E.g.: `/<PR>/<SHA>/path/to/resource`